 At a Glance

-iOS 8 is the next version of iOS, set to be released to the public in the fall.
-Beta versions of iOS are now available to registered Apple developers.
+iOS 8 is the latest version of iOS, released to the public on September 17.

 - "Health" app

 - Same general iOS 7 design

 - Shazam/Siri Integration